 Supporting text can provide helpful context and explanation, especially for complicated screenshots and other images that may be tricky to understand on their own.
 While you should always include alt text for accessibility, the other types of supporting text are optional.
-Read on for guidelines and suggestions for when to use them.

 - Alt text (required)